datagouv/support.data.gouv.fr/README.md

 A new question follows the same structure as the top-level question.

-An answer can be of three types :
+An answer can be of three types:

 - a `path` attribute, which must be a relative path to a markdown file containing the content to display
 - a `content` attribute, which is the raw html displayed content